JusticeMabugana/Brightlight-coffee-shop-analysis/README.md

    - It might be worthwhile to reassess **Astoria's** trading hours on weekends.
    - Additionally, **Astoria** should consider implementing special promotions on Tuesdays to boost activity
    - It might be worthwhile for **Lower Manhattan** to reevaluate its Sunday trading hours or offerings, tailoring them to better meet the needs of the visitors in the area on that day.
+   - Perhaps we may re-asses the trading hours on weekends and/or introduce specials

 Please see the below link for the Canva presentation of the Coffee shop analysis